Computerdaily.info

 • Many of the functions that I frequently perform require at least one additional step to get to.
 For example, in previous versions of Windows if you wanted to see how long your computer had been running you could just double click the network activity icon to see how long the machine had been connected to the network.
 Take a moment to make this determination in Vista.
 Well two moments, at least.

 • Logging on.
-I believe this gripe only applies of your Vista machine is a domain member.
+I believe this gripe only applies of your Vista/Win 7 machine is a domain member.
 But did you realize that if you have been logged onto the domain and then need to log on as a local user, you have to type the name of the computer in addition to the local user name--like so: computername\username.
 Many people don't even know their computer name.
 If you have a problem with your network adapter, you'd better hope you have your computer name written down somewhere.
 Geesh!!!!

 • This new 'Switch Between Windows' feature doesn't always work right.
 In the Quick Launch toolbar, I have occasionally clicked the icon that displays all of my open windows in a sort of 3D isometric view on the screen.
 You're supposed to be able to click on the one you want to bring to the forefront.
 The one that comes forward is not always the one I click on.
 Most times, but not always.

 • No sound mixer.
 In every version of Windows since 95, there has been what I consider to be a comprehensive and intuitive sound mixer which can be used to control the various inputs and outputs of the sound system.
 In Vista, heaven help you if you need to do anything involving inputs especially.
 I haven't figured it out yet, and if you search the web for an explanation of Vista's convoluted system of input and output control, no one seems to agree on how to tame the sprawl.
 It takes several steps to do what you used to be able to do with one double-click followed by an adjustment to a slider control.
 I have reason to believe that this has even caused some problems for sound card manufacturers.
+What's more, unless you uncheck 'Listen to this device' for you line input, there will be 0.5 second delay between input and output.
+And when you do uncheck 'Listen to this device', the volume control for that input no longer appears on the mixer.
+You have to dig and dig to control the volume of your input.
+You just can't win with Win7.

 • What on Earth did they do to the 'My Documents' folder?!!!
 What are libraries?!!!
 I can't find documents that I just created seconds ago!!!